Dial Up Motive

 Because then it just begs the question of like, well, how do I make this number smaller?

-But yeah, and then even exposure to the command line, because you have to go in the command line to see these ping times.
+But yeah, and then I even expose you to the command line, because you have to go in the command line to see these ping times.

-What was your kind of the what game did you make a server for?
-Yeah, mine was Counter Strike, the original full blown Counter Strike based on on Half Life.
+What game did you make a server for?
+Yeah, mine was Counter -Strike, the original full blown Counter -Strike based on Half-Life.

-And then you kind of go from there to, you know, having having like guest radio shows on Winamp for gamers and stuff like that.
+And then you kind of go from there to having guest radio shows on Winamp for gamers and stuff like that.

 And then you think, how did I get into all this?

-And nowadays, if you said you kind of said what you were doing, as a parent, I'd be horrified.
+And nowadays, if you said, if you said what you were doing as a parent, I'd be horrified.

-Oh, yeah, I'm chatting with random men on the Internet.

-And you know, in chat rooms like, yeah.
+Oh, yeah, I'm chatting with random men on the Internet and in chat rooms like, oh, yeah.

 Yeah, they invited me to their radio show.
 This is great.

-Some 14 year old kid and I'm on, I'm on chat with them, you know, you look back and you think, oh, yeah, that was a different world.
+Exactly.
+This was some 14 year old kid and I'm on chat with them, you know, and you look back and you think, oh, yeah, that was a different world.

-It is interesting how much and having conversations like this of a wild wild west it all was.
+It is interesting how much having conversations like this of a wild, wild west it all was.

 But then do you lose some of those learning moments where they don't have just the accessibility or things are a bit more locked down than they were before?